zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Service

 A service is a longer-lived entity that extends the capabilities of ZenML beyond the run of a pipeline.
-E.g. A service could be a prediction service that loads models for inference in a production setting.
+For example, a service could be a prediction service that loads models for inference in a production setting.

 ## Stack